A message from our program director

 Extraordinary Experience in Nuclear Radiology

-Our Department is widely regarded as one of the best in the nation.
-The Nuclear Radiology program meets all training requirements recommended by the American Board of Nuclear Medicine.
+The Nuclear Medicine Imaging and Therapy Division of Radiology at Penn Medicine is widely regarded as one of the best in the nation.
+The Nuclear Radiology program meets all training requirements recommended by the American Board of Nuclear Medicine (ABNM).
+Graduates are eligible to take the ABNM Certification Examination and the American Board of Radiology Nuclear Radiology Subspecialty Examination.

 Coordinator: Sandy Carney